Our Approach

 St Joes on Show

-The event provides an important opportunity for our Art and Technology students to perform and display their various works for friends, family, staff and the wider community.
+St Joes on Show is an annual fixture on the school calendar providing an important opportunity for our Art and Technology students to perform and display their various works for friends, family, staff and the wider community.

 The show features drama and music performances, a media show reel, fashion parade, fabric exhibition, metal, wood and sculpture displays.